Marius Nasta

 Marius Nasta (4 December 1890 – 6 April 1965) was a Romanian physician and scientist renowned for his work in the field of tuberculosis.
 He was a titular member of the Romanian Academy and President of the Union of Societies of Medical Sciences.

 He reduced mortality from tuberculosis in Romania and played a leading role in the development of a national strategy involving the research, prophylaxis and treatment of tuberculosis, as well as the establishment of a network of sanatoria and clinics for the treatment of pulmonary diseases in Romania.
 Nasta laid the foundations for the teaching of modern epidemiology of tuberculosis, set up the first Chair of Phthisiology at the Bucharest Faculty of Medicine and fostered research in the field of bacteriology.
 He founded and directed a leading hospital and research center in the field of respiratory medicine called Institutul de Ftiziologie.
-In 1959, his career was cut short by the communist regime that "exposed" him for his "cosmopolitan behavior".
+In 1959, Romania's Stalinist rulers "exposed" Marius Nasta for his "cosmopolitan behavior" and put him and his wife on a show trial.
 After the fall of communism in Romania in 1989, his contributions to the scientific, medical and academic field were once again recognised and the institute was renamed Institutul de Pneumoftiziologie Marius Nasta in his honour.
 He is regarded as "one of the fathers of the care, treatment, and study of tuberculosis of the lung in Romania".

 Early life and education

 Marius Nasta was born in Bucharest in 1890.
-He was the third of four children born to Alexandru and Irina Nasta.
-Alexandru Nasta, a civil servant, had Aromanians origins.
-Alexandru's wife Irina (born Constantinidis), descended from a Greek family which counted linguists, writers and diplomats among its members.
-The early death of Alexandru Nasta in 1897, caused the family to fall on hard times and forced Irina to teach piano lessons in order to support and raise her four children.
+He was the third of four children born to Alexandru and Irene Nasta.
+Alexandru Nasta, a bank clerk turned factory manager, had Aromanians origins.

+Alexandru's wife Irene (born Constantinidis), descended from a Greek family which counted linguists, writers and diplomats among its members.
+The early death of Alexandru Nasta in 1898, caused the family to fall on hard times and forced Irene to teach piano lessons in order to support and raise her four children.
 His mother's hardship, left a powerful impression on the young Marius whose hard work and modesty were to become hallmarks of his life.
 After attending primary school in Bucharest between 1896 and 1900, Nasta entered Gheorghe Lazăr High School, then one of the Romanian capital's leading secondary schools, from where he graduated in 1908.
 That same year, he enrolled as a medical student at the Faculty of Medicine of the University of Bucharest.